absolunet/docs-node-ioc/src/docs/03_first-steps/03_create-an-api-endpoint/en.md

 }
 ```

 Notice that we used the `json` method.
-It accepts any JSON serializable value and handle all the formatting for you. no need to `JSON.stringify` anymore.
+It accepts any JSON serializable value and handle all the formatting for you.
+No need to `JSON.stringify` anymore.

 If you access the endpoint, you should now see `"My first JSON response"`, as an `application/json` content type (notice the double quotes).